rehierl/node-tree-outliner/1-0-mathematics/1-1-0-group-multiset.md

 * "length" will be used to refer to the number of components
 * i.e. "length" is understood to be synonymous to "cardinality"
 * i.e. "length" reflects a sequence-based perspective of a mutliset
-* i.e. "length" is not understood to imply any order
+* i.e. "length" is however not understood to imply any order

 clarification